-For casual observation, you may skip this section and simply start observing.
+For casual visual observation, you may skip this section and simply start observing.
+A finder-scope or single power finder may be required to locate objects since GoTo slews with the keypad require good polar alignment for spot-on accuracy.
 Don't forget to tighten your altitude locking knobs (2) and pier knobs (4 - Standard Pier Adapter and Hi-Lo Latitude Wedge only) before you begin!
-Move the telescope manually or by using the N-S-E-W buttons of the keypad.
+For casual visual observation, you can move the telescope manually via the clutches or by using the GoTo and centering functions of the keypad.

 The keypad and GTO Servo Control Box will function as soon as they are plugged in.
-That means that the R.A. axis will be tracking up to the limits of your polar alignment.
-However, if you plan to use any of the go-to functions of the 1200GTO or do astrophotography, you must perform a more accurate polar alignment.
+That means that the R.A. axis will be moving westward at the sidereal rate.
+Note, however, that this motion will not be accurate enough to qualify as "tracking" without accurate polar alignment.
+In short, if you will depend on the go-to functions of the 1200GTO, or if you intend to do astrophotography, you must perform a more accurate polar alignment.
 Some methods, procedures and tips are presented below.
-However, you will complete this alignment when your scope and other equipment are mounted.
+You will complete this alignment when your scope and other equipment are mounted.